studygolang/gctt-godoc/Source/go/types/types.md

 TypeString returns the string representation of typ.
 The Qualifier controls the printing of package-level objects, and may be nil.

-<h2 id="WriteExpr">func <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/go/types/exprstring.go#L12">WriteExpr</a>
+<h2 id="WriteExpr">func <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/go/types/exprstring.go#L16">WriteExpr</a>
     <a href="#WriteExpr">¶</a></h2>
 <pre>func WriteExpr(buf *<a href="/bytes/">bytes</a>.<a href="/bytes/#Buffer">Buffer</a>, x <a href="/go/ast/">ast</a>.<a href="/go/ast/#Expr">Expr</a>)</pre>

-WriteExpr writes the (possibly simplified) string representation for x to buf.
+WriteExpr writes the (possibly shortened) string representation for x to buf.
+Shortened representations are suitable for user interfaces but may not necessarily follow Go syntax.

-<h2 id="WriteSignature">func <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/go/types/typestring.go#L265">WriteSignature</a>
+<h2 id="WriteSignature">func <a href="//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/go/types/typestring.go#L275">WriteSignature</a>
     <a href="#WriteSignature">¶</a></h2>
 <pre>func WriteSignature(buf *<a href="/bytes/">bytes</a>.<a href="/bytes/#Buffer">Buffer</a>, sig *<a href="#Signature">Signature</a>, qf <a href="#Qualifier">Qualifier</a>)</pre>